top of page

 H gets two thundering boxes on the ear - rose petals are bestowed upon B from the balcony - H is glaring ferociously

-H: What in the name of the devil?!!! (translates DJ); “Adieu, you pretty fellow, you please me much”!!
-You unspeakable DEVIL!! - (is aghast) - after the vows you made to your mother - and to your regimentals! devil devil devil!!
+H: What in the name of the devil?!!! (translates DJ) “Adieu, you pretty fellow, you please me much”!!
+You unspeakable DEVIL!! (is aghast) - after the vows you made to your mother - and to your Regimentals!

-B: humph! honour! (chuckles) - yours may well be at stake after your incompetent compliments to Donna Maria!- I think perchance, that “cerdos" - ae - o - whatever - is Spanish for pork, or pig - piglet, mm? yes, “daughter of a pig farmer", (smirks) though “your sister was better" was indubitably the ear-boxer
+B: Humph! - honour! (chuckles) - yours may well be at stake after your incompetent compliments to Donna Maria!
+I believe, perchance, that “cerdos" - ae - o - whatever - is Spanish for pork, or pig - piglet, mm? yes, “daughter of a pig farmer"(roars) though “your sister was better" was indubitably the ear-boxer

 B admires Joseplia's torrent of raven hair scintillating in the sunshine - H feels ill and faints on his horse